Liam Neeson was so eager to be in the film that he signed on without having read the script.

 After the film's end credits finish rolling, the sound effect of Darth Vader's breathing can be heard.

-20th Century Fox released the first trailer, with strict instructions that it not be shown before a certain date.
+Twentieth Century Fox released the first trailer with strict instructions that it not be shown before a certain date.
 When a Canadian movie theater accidentally showed it a day early, they lost the rights to show the movie.

 Jake Lloyd has said that he retired from acting because of the trauma he experienced after playing Anakin Skywalker.
 According to Lloyd, other children constantly teased him about the role.
-For example they would make lightsaber sounds whenever he walked by.
+For example, they would make lightsaber sounds whenever he walked by.
 Lloyd also said that the situation was made worse because, in his opinion, the film did not meet the fans' expectations.
-Despite this, Lloyd has reprised the role of Anakin in several video games and has appeared at Star Wars conventions/events.
+Despite this, Lloyd has reprised the role of Anakin in several video games and has appeared at Star Wars conventions and events.

 The sound of the underwater monsters growling near the beginning of the film was made by the main sound technician's three-year-old daughter.
 The sound of her crying was recorded, and the frequency lowered to obtain the sound heard in the film.